wakayama-hacker/r53/README.md

 r53.js allows you to insert/update DNS records by JSON.

 * It can update `CNAME` records only.
-* It can't delete records, so you have to delete the record manually.

 ## How to set up